 It turns out, though, that I have a little insight on this, thanks to the guy who wrote it.

 The song was written by Dewey Bunnell, who along with Gerry Beckley and Dan Peek, founded the band America in 1970.
-Its self-title debut album, released in 1971, contained the single “A Horse With No Name,” which featured Bunnell on lead vocals as well, and went all the way to No. 1 on the U.S. Billboard Hot 100 chart.
+Its self-titled debut album, released in 1971, didn’t initially contain the song.
+But after “A Horse With No Name,” which featured Bunnell on lead vocals as well, became a hit and went all the way to No. 1 on the U.S. Billboard Hot 100 chart, the “America” album was re-released in 1972 with the track.

 But the controversy surrounding the song wasn’t that the horse didn’t have a name, it was that some radio stations refused to play it because of its supposed references to heroin use.
 “Horse” is a slang term for heroin.